MLinkPlanner 2.0

 From the general limit that is set in the PtMP menu and the limit that is set in this Subscriber Station, the most stringent limit is selected during the calculation.

-The antenna pattern for a subscriber station is not specified since it is always directed strictly in the direction of the BS sector to which it is linked.
+The antenna pattern for a subscriber station is not specified since it is always directed strictly towards the BS sector to which it is linked.
 The frequency also coincides with the BS sector frequency.

 It is also convenient to create subscriber stations using the context menu on the base map.
 To do this, follow these steps: